 - explain why firms may choose to raise capital overseas, and describe offshore markets such as the Eurocurrency and Eurobond markets; and

-- evaluate the capital budgeting issues that are unique to foreign investment opportunities.
+- critically evaluate the capital budgeting issues that are unique to foreign investment opportunities.